|

 free bus service around the

-WHEN THE BUILDING AS THE VISITOR CENTRE
+WHEN THE BUILDING WAS THE VISITOR CENTRE (for historical reference

 The Visitor centre was located outside of the main terminal areas but